Immigration Lawyers for H-1B Visa in Boston

 - Who Is Eligible for an H-1B Visa in the US?

-- What is the Process for an H-1B Visa Like?
+- Process to Apply for an H-1B Visa

-- What are the Fees of our Boston Immigration lawyers to Petition for the H-1B Visa?
+- What are the Costs to Apply for an H-1B Visa?

 What Is an H-1B Visa?

 An H-1B visa allows a foreign person with at least a bachelor’s degree or its equivalent in work experience to work in the U.S., if the position the foreigner will fill requires such preparation, and the employer agrees to pay the individual the prevailing wage for such a position in the location of employment.
-The person will be in non-immigrant status (meaning that the person will not be residing permanently in the U.S.).
-However, the individual may apply for permanent residency thereafter.
-This is appropriate for someone who has a specialty job offer in the U.S. (requiring a bachelor degree or its equivalent in relevant work) and wants to start working as soon as possible.
+Under an H-1B visa, the person will be in non-immigrant status (meaning that the person will not be residing permanently in the U.S.).
+However, the individual may apply for permanent residency afterwards.
+This is appropriate for someone who has a specialty job offer in the U.S. (requiring a bachelor degree or its equivalent in relevant work) and wants to start working as soon as possible, including fashion models.

 Who Is Eligible for an H-1B Visa in the US?